11 Types of Finches in Texas with Pictures and ID Guide

 Status in TexasWinter, uncommon

-The Cassin’s finch is not common in Texas, but you have a window of opportunity to spot one during the winter in the Western part of the state.
+The Cassin’s finch is not common in the state, but you may spot one during the winter in western Texas.
 This bird is similar to the purple finch, except it’s slightly bigger with a longer bill.
 In western North America, you can find it in mountains and conifer forests.
-It will stay in high elevations during the summer but move to lower elevations during winter, where it feeds on seeds of pine and tree buds.
-While it mainly eats vegetation, it will also feed on berries and insects during the warmer months.
-The male’s song can be confusing as he imitates other birds, but listen for its sweet “tulip” notes.
+They stay in high elevations during summer but move to lower elevations during winter.
+They feed on pine seeds and tree buds, along with berries and insects during the warmer months.
+The male’s song can be confusing, as he imitates other birds, but listen for his sweet “tulip” notes.

 3. Lesser Goldfinch (Spinus psaltria)